Kanu-Joanne/alx-low_level_programming/0x12-singly_linked_lists/README.md

-this is a readme file for the singly linked list project
+this is a readme file for the project singly linked lists